-There are a variety of issues any property manager will face on a daily basis.
-By addressing the larger concerns such as package overflow, rental payments, and tenant screening, you can focus on the smaller problems like maintenance issues.
-This freed up time will even allow for more time to focus on the customer service aspect of property management.
+There are a variety of issues that property managers face on a daily basis.
+By addressing larger concerns such as package overflow, rental payments, and tenant screening, you free up time to focus on the more important matters like property maintenance requests and issues.
+This newly freed-up time can even allow for more time to focus on the customer service aspect of property management.

-Your time is valuable and limited, therefore it’s paramount you take advantage of these property management tips in order to optimize your process.
-Doing so will provide noticeable benefits to both you and your residents!
-And once you have happy residents, you will, in turn, see better resident retention.
+Your time is valuable and limited, therefore it’s paramount you take advantage of these property management tips and tricks in order to optimize your operational efficiency.
+Doing so can provide noticeable benefits for both you and your residents!
+And once you have happy residents, you will, in turn, see better tenant retention.

 Adding new amenities may not be at the top of most properties’ to-do list right now.
 But if package management has gotten out of hand, Parcel Pending is available to help.
 Reach out to a member of Parcel Pending’s team to find a solution that fits a range of unique property needs and budgets.